CarolTeo11/Assignment-11.1/README.md

 ## Step 6: Deployment

 Model 5 - ridge model with alpha = 1 and Polynomial Features (degree = 2) will be deployed as it is the best performing model.
 Here, I sorted the features by the magnitude of its coefficients and found that similar to all models, the "year" and "year^2" features have the highest coefficients.
-In fact, features which are multiples of the feature "year" appears to have the highest coefficients.
+In fact, features which are multiples of the feature "year" have the highest coefficients.
 Hence, it is important that this feature be included in the data collected in the future.

 ![image](https://github.com/CarolTeo11/Assignment-11.1/assets/130137674/05310859-2f83-44a1-bb3b-8e999f1fb58b)